-As a Ph.D. student in aviation science, students will complete coursework before scheduling a qualifying exam, which focuses on topics related to the coursework and assesses general preparation for graduate research.
-Upon successfully passing the qualifying exam, students will develop a dissertation proposal under the supervision of a research mentor.
-Then students will present and defend the dissertation proposal.
-After conducting research and writing a dissertation, students will defend the dissertation in a public forum and then privately to the committee.
+Ph.D. students in aviation science at Saint Louis University complete coursework before scheduling a qualifying exam that focuses on topics related to the coursework and assesses general preparation for graduate research.
+Upon successfully passing the qualifying exam, students develop a dissertation proposal under the supervision of a research mentor.
+Students then present and defend the dissertation proposal.
+After conducting research and writing a dissertation, students defend the dissertation in a public forum and then privately to the committee.

-Ph.D. graduates are uniquely qualified to conduct aviation-related research in academia, government and industry.
+Graduates with a Ph.D. in aviation science are uniquely qualified to conduct aviation-related research in academia, government and industry.

 Most admitted students meet the following criteria: